-After the death of Alexander the Great, his Kingdom was divided into four; Egypt, the Seleucid Empire, the Kingdom of Pergamon and Macedon (including Greece).
+After the death of Alexander the Great, his kingdom was divided into four during the Wars of the Diadochi; Egypt, the Seleucid Empire, the Kingdom of Pergamon, and Macedon (including Greece).
 Egypt, governed by Ptolemy I Soter allowed for Judaism in Jerusalem to flourish with very little intervening in the 3rd century BCE.
-However, during the 2nd century BCE, the Seleucids having gained dominance over Judea went to enforce a dominion over Egypt and the Jews.
+However, during the 2nd century BCE, the Seleucids, having gained dominance over Judea, went to enforce dominion over Egypt and the Jews.

 Theocracy and politics were intertwined in the 2nd century BCE in Jerusalem.
-The social structure of Jerusalem was run by the Jewish aristocracy such as the Priests and the High Priests.
+The social structure of Jerusalem was run by the Jewish aristocracy such as the priests and the high priests.
 Although Hellenism, which had spread in the 3rd century BCE after Alexander's conquests, was the dominant culture around Judea and the Greek way of life pervaded the area, the Jewish community remained steadfast to their own practices.
-They largely ignored Hellenism and, under Alexander and the Ptolemies, were respected in doing so.
-The Ptolemies gave the Jewish people their civil rights and they lived contently under their rule.
+They largely ignored Hellenism and, under Alexander and the Ptolemaic Dynasty, were respected in doing so.
+The Ptolemies gave the Jewish people their civil rights, and they lived contently under their rule.

-The Holy Temple was the most important structure to the entire Jewish community in Jerusalem.
+The Second Temple of Jerusalem was the most important structure to the entire Jewish community.
 It was the social and religious centre of the Jewish people, not to mention the economic benefits of trading in the Temple.
 More importantly, however, it was considered a sign of God's presence amongst them.
 This feeling of the elect, the chosen ones, was crucial to the Jewish self-consciousness.

 In 198 BCE, all of the goodwill of the Jewish community towards the governing body turned to hatred as the Seleucid Empire defeated the Ptolemies, taking control of all Judea.
 As the Seleucid Empire expanded, so too did their notion of Hellenism.
 The Seleucids under Antiochus III controlled much of the Arabian Peninsula forcibly converting many of its new populace to Greek culture and religion, and the intent in that hegemony continued as they took Jerusalem.
 Antiochus wanted to Hellenize the Jewish community.
 His aim was to remove any features of Judaism that could define it from the Greek religion and other accepted monotheistic religions.
 Because of the benefits of the Greek culture, which included economic integration between all of the Greek states, and the pressure of regime, many Jewish people accepted Hellenism.